osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 An important part of what osm2pgsql does is creating geometries from OSM data.
-In OSM only nodes have a location, ways get their geometry from member nodes and relations get their geometry from member ways and nodes.
+In OSM only nodes have a location, ways get their geometry from member nodes and relations get their geometry from member nodes and ways.
 Osm2pgsql assembles all the data from the related objects into valid geometries.

 ### Geometry Types